Date of Award:

 Isolation of volatile components from natural products is often difficult.
 Typical flavor and aroma of tomato fruit is primarily due to its volatile components.
 Neither complete analysis for nor synthesis of tomato flavor has been accomplished due to the marathon of problems associated with the extraction, separation, and identification techniques.
 The primary aim of this investigation was to separate and identify some of the major flavor and aroma components in the developing tomato fruit and also to assess the influence of certain physiological and biochemical changes on the biosynthesis of these components during fruit growth.

 Dalal, K. B., "Investigations Into Flavor Chemistry With Special Reference to Synthesis of Volatiles in Developing Tomato Fruit (Lycopersicon Esculentum Mill.)
-Under Field and Glas_s Greenhouse Grown.,G" (1965).
+Under Field and Glass Greenhouse Growing Conditions" (1965).
 All Graduate Theses and Dissertations.
 5156.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .